-WorldWind is a free, open source API for a virtual globe.
+WorldWind is an open source virtual globe API.
 WorldWind allows developers to quickly and easily create interactive visualizations of 3D globe, map and geographical information.
-Organizations across the world use WorldWind to monitor weather patterns, visualize cities and terrain, track vehicle movement, analyze geospatial data, and educate people about the Earth.
+Organizations around the world use WorldWind to monitor weather patterns, visualize cities and terrain, track vehicle movement, analyze geospatial data and educate humanity about the Earth.

 Because WorldWind is completely open source, extending the API is simple and easy to do.
 This creates a powerful platform for giving any application the means to express, manipulate and analyze spatial data.
 WorldWind technology can be incorporated into a wide range of applications, including Windows, Mac, Linux, web, and mobile devices.